Hello Girls of World War I

 History

 On April 6, 1917, the United States declared war against Germany.
-As a historically neutral nation, the United States was unprepared to fight a technologically modern conflict overseas.
+As a historically neutral nation, it was unprepared to fight a technologically modern conflict overseas.

-From May to November of 1917, the AEF struggled to develop the telephone service necessary for the Army to function under battlefield conditions.
+From May to November of 1917, the AEF faced significant challenges in developing the telephone service necessary for the Army to function under battlefield conditions.
+These challenges included the need for rapid call connections and effective communication with French counterparts, as well as the slow connection rate of the average male operator.

-Monolingual infantrymen from the United States were unable to connect calls rapidly or communicate effectively with their French counterparts to put calls through over toll lines that linked one region of the country with another.
+Monolingual infantrymen from the United States could not connect calls rapidly or communicate effectively with their French counterparts to route calls over toll lines linking one region of the country with another.

 The Army found that the average male operator required 60 seconds to make a connection.
 That rate was unacceptably slow, especially for operational calls between command outposts and the front lines.

-During this time, in the United States, telephone operating was largely sex-segregated.
+During this time, telephone operations were largely sex-segregated in the United States.
 Hired for their speed in connecting calls, women filled 85 percent of the telephone operating positions in the United States.
-It took the average female operator 10 seconds to make a connection.
+This was a significant shift from the male-dominated workforce, and it was found that the average female operator was able to make a connection in 10 seconds, a much faster rate than their male counterparts.

 On November 8, 1917, General Pershing cabled the War Department and wrote, "On account of the great difficulty of obtaining properly qualified men, request organization and dispatch to France a force of women telephone operators all speaking French and English equally well."

-To begin, General Pershing requested 100 women under the command of a commissioned captain, writing that "All should have allowances of Army nurses and should be uniformed."
+To begin with, General Pershing requested 100 women under the command of a commissioned captain, writing that "all should have allowances of Army nurses and should be uniformed."

-The War Department sent press releases to newspapers across the United States to recruit women willing to serve for the war duration and face submarine warfare and aerial bombardment hazards.
+The War Department sent press releases to newspapers across the United States to recruit women willing to serve for the duration of the war and face submarine warfare and aerial bombardment hazards.

-These articles emphasized that patriotic women would be "full-fledged soldier[s] under the articles of war" and would "do as much to help win the war as the men in khaki who go 'over the top.'".
+These articles emphasized that patriotic women would be "full-fledged soldier[s] under the articles of war."
+They would "do as much to help win the war as the men in khaki who go 'over the top.'".
 All women selected would take the Army oath.

 On 19 March 1918, Miss Hortense Levy of Philadelphia Received a Western Union Telegraph Instructing Her to Report for Training in Telephony, Also Known as Telephone Operation.